 Technical Writer/Animal Lover - Works From Home

-This is Evan, BS, MCP.
-As a truly caring and responsible animal lover, I've been sitting for nearly five years and have 30 great references on this site, including the latest, posted on April 10th, 2021.
-If you scroll down my profile, you can read them all, as they begin after this introduction.
+This is Evan.
+As a truly caring and responsible animal lover, I've been sitting for nearly seven years and have 37 great references on this site, including the latest, posted in October of 2022.
+Plus, I'm currently on a repeat sit caring for Millie, a lovely 23-year old Calico cat for a family in Columbia, Maryland.
+If you scroll down my profile, you can read all of these comments from the families I've helped, as they begin after this introduction.

 Describing myself is complicated because I'm an interesting person: